Negative German 10-year yields back on as pain of May sell-off fades

 "The 10-year is going to test negativity," Natixis fixed income strategist Cyril Regnat said.
 "Today we have a small correction but the market will keep front-running the ECB."

-ECB President Mario Draghi said on Tuesday that euro area inflation trends were weaker than expected and the ECB's policy review in March would have to consider increased risks and uncertainties.

-Negative benchmark yields are already no longer taboo.
-Japanese 10-year yields are around minus 0.06 percent and Swiss yields minus 0.50 percent.
+Negative benchmark yields are no longer taboo.
+Japanese 10-year yields are minus 0.06 percent and Swiss yields minus 0.50 percent.

 "The real question is ... whether there would be a short-term dip into negative territory, which to me is something absolutely possible, or whether we are talking about yields remaining in negative territory on a stable basis," UniCredit rate strategist Luca Cazzulani said.

-The Bund premium over one-month bank-to-bank Eonia lending rates is currently about 44 basis points, compared with 16 basis points last April.
+The Bund premium over one-month bank-to-bank Eonia lending rates is 44 basis points, compared with 16 basis points in April.
 In 2008, after Lehman Brothers collapsed, the spread was negative.

 If the spread were to narrow to the April level, Bund yields could fall to minus 0.20 percent or lower.